Anonymous-cat1/Update-File/README.md

 - Text

-- URI/URL (Using a url will download whatever content the page has)
+- URI/URL (using a url will download whatever content the page has)

 ### To read a file, use the ``Get content from file as [Format Dropdown]`` reporter.